 Windows OS

-On the top, you see a statistic regarding the number of Installed updates and the number of Available/Pending updates.
+On the top, you see a statistic regarding the number of installed updates and the number of Available/Pending updates.

 The collected information is placed in the following views: Installed, Pending, Available, Updates per Endpoint, and Compliance.